Abcrete/BangazonAPI/README.md

- .NET Web API  built that makes each resource in the Bangazon ERD available to application developers throughout the entire company.
+ .NET Web API app that makes each resource in the Bangazon ERD available to application developers throughout the entire company.

 ### Model Classes Used to build DataBase structure, Primary and Foreign Keys